PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

   set and lowering context.

 Validation therefore has three layers.
-Code-independent structural, type, and linearity errors are reported while authoring.
+Code-independent structural, type, and use-policy errors are reported while authoring.
 Implementation compatibility is checked during deterministic instruction-set resolution because the graph does not interpret instruction identity and the same contract can be legal under one implementation and illegal under another.
 QEC semantic verification then